 I have had many sexual partners in my lifetime.
 My experience has taught me that most men (I suppose women, too) are creatures of habit and routine.
 All the guys that I have sex with on a regular basis tend to do the same thing every time.
 I know what to expect from them, because I know what they like and what they like to do.
 My sexual activities are quite varied, however, and different men all like to do different things.
 If one guy doesn’t like to be screwed, then there is always someone else who does like it.
 Some guys are not into fellatio, and some don’t kiss as well.
 Why should I be tied down, for life, to someone who is not as adept or as versatile in the fine art of lovemaking as I am, or is not willing to do all the things that I enjoy doing?
 I can’t blame someone for not wanting to do certain things; it’s their preferential right.
 I just find someone else who is willing, which is my prerogative.

 Let me explain it this way.
 I equate my sexual appetite with food and eating.
 How boring would it be if we each, like the koala, had to eat the same food item for every meal for our entire life?
 Sure, we all probably have a favorite dish which we like a whole lot, but we don’t want it all the time, at every single meal, do we?
 I certainly don’t.
-If I want pizza, for instance, I go to an eatery that serves them.
-If I feel like Chinese food one day, then I will go somewhere else.
+If I feel like Chinese food one day, for instance, I will go where it’s served.
+If I want a burger, I will go somewhere else.
+A homemaker or cook is responsible for planning and preparing different meals for their family.
+Given the choice, they don’t serve the exact same thing every time.
 I regard sexual partners in exactly the same way.
 So just as we all enjoy sampling many types of food and flavors, I like to sample many types of men.
 Variety is the spice of life.